Our Services

 Helpful Resources

-After long-distance travel, doctors evaluate your blood clot risk by reviewing your medical history, examining your legs for swelling or tenderness, applying clinical prediction scores, and ordering blood tests or ultrasound imaging when warranted.
-To reduce your risk of deep vein thrombosis (DVT) before, during, and after travel, stay well-hydrated, move your legs and walk regularly, wear loose-fitting clothing or graduated compression stockings, and consult a doctor if you have multiple risk factors such as recent surgery, pregnancy, obesity, or a personal or family history of clots.
+After long-distance travel, doctors assess blood clot risk by reviewing your medical history, examining your legs for swelling or tenderness, applying clinical prediction scores, and ordering blood tests or ultrasound imaging when needed.
+To lower your risk of deep vein thrombosis (DVT) before, during, and after travel: stay hydrated, move your legs and walk often, wear loose clothing or graduated compression stockings, and talk to a doctor if you have risk factors like recent surgery, pregnancy, obesity, or a personal or family history of clots.

-Because individual risk factors vary widely, the right preventive measures and next steps depend on your unique health profile.
-If you're worried about symptoms like leg pain, swelling, redness, or shortness of breath after a long flight or drive, don't wait and wonder.
-Take a free, instant, online symptom check to clarify what your symptoms may mean, understand your personal risk level, and get guidance on whether you should seek urgent care, schedule a doctor's visit, or simply monitor at home.
-Early action can be life-saving when it comes to blood clots.
+Because risk factors vary, the right prevention plan depends on your unique health profile.
+If you're experiencing leg pain, swelling, redness, or shortness of breath after a long flight or drive, don't wait.
+Take a free, instant, online symptom check to clarify what your symptoms may mean, gauge your personal risk, and learn whether to seek urgent care, schedule a doctor's visit, or monitor at home.
+With blood clots, early action saves lives.

 Long journeys—whether by plane, train, or car—can increase your chances of developing deep vein thrombosis (DVT after travel).
 Understanding how doctors evaluate your risk and the steps you can take before, during, and after travel helps you stay safe without undue worry.